openvstorage/ovs-documentation/Installation/geoscale.md

     In case it has found a Cluster, select the option *Don't join any of these clusters.*.
     -   Enter a name for the Open vStorage Cluster.
-    -   Select the Public IP address of the KVM Node.
+    -   Select the Public IP address node.
+    -   Select the configuration management system.
+Note that Arakoon is the preferred and advised configuration and management system and is the only supported system in the commercial Open vStorage license.
-    -   Select whether to use an external ETCD cluster for the configuration files.
+    -   Select whether to use an external configuration cluster for the configuration files or if Open vStorage should setup a cluster (only possible if Arakoon is selected).
     -   Indicate if the cluster is RDMA capable.
 All nodes in the cluster must have RDMA capable hardware in order to have a working setup..

 - When the install is completed a message will be displayed.